genapsys-stephen/runoff_slide_generator/README.md

 ## How to use
-For more detailed instructions on how to use: https://docs.google.com/presentation/d/1-VJ-Mp06XGjRWIjOd_Tdi90JZRT8IaSZUkAiEWoLXXI/edit
+For more detailed instructions (a little outdated but same idea) on how to use: https://docs.google.com/presentation/d/1-VJ-Mp06XGjRWIjOd_Tdi90JZRT8IaSZUkAiEWoLXXI/edit